This document will help you integrate StatHat with Squadcast.

 StatHat makes detailed time series charts of all your stats.
 Compare multiple stats from the past hour to the past 10 years to know where your stats are headed.
 It will analyze all your data and create forecasts for you with estimates for the next 30 days.
 Route detailed monitoring alerts from StatHat to the right users in Squadcast.

 In Squadcast: Using StatHat as an Alert Source

-(4) Search for StatHat from the Alert Source drop down menu and copy the webhook
+(2) Search for StatHat from the Alert Source drop-down and copy the Webhook URL

 For an Alert Source to turn active (indicated by a green dot - Receiving alerts against the name of the Alert Source in the drop-down), you can either generate a test alert or wait for a real-time alert to be generated by the Alert Source.

 An Alert Source is active if there is a recorded incident via that Alert Source for the Service in the last 30 days.

 (2) Click on Manage Alert Destinations to add the Webhook

 (3) Under Webhooks, give it a meaningful Name and paste the copied Webhook URL from Squadcast and click on Add

 (4) Now, navigate back to Settings.
 You can enable Squadcast Webhook to be triggered for Automatic Alerts and Manual Alerts on a global level.